KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Successfully redeem an expired campaign coupon code**

-1. Open `main.js` in your Browser’s dev tools and search for `campaign`.
+1. Open `main.js` in your Browser's dev tools and search for `campaign`.

     ![Campaign code in minified JavaScript](media/blog4/minified_js-campaigncode.png)

 2. You will find a `this.campaigns` assignment of an object containing various campaign codes.
 Depending on when you are reading this book, one or more of these might be expired.
-Let’s continue with the oldest available one, which is `WMNSDY2019`.
+Let's continue with the oldest available one, which is `WMNSDY2019`.
 3. A bit further down in the minified code you will notice a function `applyCoupon()` that uses `this.campaigns` and in particular the contained `validOn` timestamp of a coupon.
 4. Ignoring that validity check and just submitting `WMNSDY2019` will yield an `Invalid Coupon.` error, as you would expect.
 This is because of the second part of the assertion `this.clientDate === e.validOn`.
-5. Converting `validOn: 15519996e5` of the `WMNSDY2019` coupon into a JavaScript date will tell you that this campaign was active on March 8th 2019 only: Women’s Day!
+5. Converting `validOn: 15519996e5` of the `WMNSDY2019` coupon into a JavaScript date will tell you that this campaign was active on March 8th 2019 only: Women's Day!
 6. Set the time of your computer to March 8th 2019 and try to submit the code again.
 7. This time it will be accepted!
 Proceed to *Checkout* to get the challenge solved.

-### **Access a developer’s forgotten backup file**
+### **Access a developer's forgotten backup file**

 1. Browse to [http://localhost:3000/ftp](http://localhost:3000/ftp) (like in [Access a confidential document](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_confidential_document).
 2. Opening [http://localhost:3000/ftp/package.json.bak](http://localhost:3000/ftp/package.json.bak) directly will fail complaining about an illegal file type.